-Raising the restrictions in Lancashire to Tier 3 came right after a similar act in Merseyside, where the Government requested the closure of 350 high-street betting shops and 6 casinos with a total employment of 2,300 people.
-Unlike for the Liverpool City region, Lancashire will keep its gyms and leisure centers open, shutting down only gambling establishments.
+Raising the restrictions in Lancashire to Tier 3 came right after a similar act in Merseyside, where the Government requested the closure of 350 high-street betting shops and 6 casinos with total employment of 2,300 people.
+Unlike the Liverpool City region, Lancashire will keep its gyms and leisure centers open, shutting down only gambling establishments.

 No Proof Casinos Contribute to Virus Spread

-In response to the announcement from the Government, Michael Dugher, CEO of the BGC, pointed out there was no proof casinos and betting shops contributed to the spread of the virus disease.
+In response to the announcement from the Government, Michael Dugher, CEO of the BGC, pointed out there is no proof casinos and betting shops contributed to the spread of the virus disease.
 Besides, all gaming establishments have been strictly following the public health and safety guidelines introduced by the authorities since the virus outbreak.

 Mr Dugher further noted that, while the industry understands the Government’s need to flatten the curve, it needs to do so by balancing a protection act for the jobs.
-In addition, neither the Treasury, nor the horse racing industry can afford to miss out on the support provided by the gambling establishments, with horse racing already suffering from a massive financial hit due to the ban on live audience.
+In addition, neither the Treasury nor the horse racing industry can afford to miss out on the support provided by the gambling establishments, with horse racing already suffering from a massive financial hit due to the ban on a live audience.